Why is research important?

 Where is research carried out?

-At MFT we have a dedicated Research and Innovation Division, which manages research across our eight hospitals and is governed by the Trust’s Executive Board.
+At MFT, Research and Innovation manages all research across our ten hospitals and is governed by the Trust’s Executive Board.
 A lot of our research studies take place in the clinics and wards where you receive your care.
 We have a dedicated on-site clinical research facility for research in adults and children’s which provides researchers with a dedicated space to carry out studies that is on the MFT campus.

 How is research funded?

 Our research is funded via a number of different organisations, often as part of bigger multi-centre funded studies.
 Funding organisations include: